radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 Intermediate files    cleaned on success
 ```

 At the end of the stats file you can see the outputs that are generated by Step 3.

-**TODO:** Detail the interesting denovo outputs
+The most immediately relevant output file is `denovo_reference.fa`.
+You can look at
+this with `head`:

 ```bash
 head -n 8 peddrad_reference/denovo_reference.fa